soumyanayar/neu-info6250-web-development-tools-and-methods-spring2022/final/README.md

 User can also add the logs to the habits created.

+#### For Testing, you can either create a new account in the signup page, or use the following credentials of the test account

+username: john.doe@gmail.com
+password: hello@123

 ## Some of the Screenshots of the Application

 ### View the Calendar & Pie chart of a Habit